Kuo Bea-ting

-Kuo Hsin-yen (born 16 January 1984), better known by her stage name Kuo Bea-ting or English name Bea Hayden, is a Taiwanese actress and model.
+Kuo Hsin-yen (Chinese: 郭碧婷; born 16 January 1984), better known by her stage name Kuo Bea-ting or English name Bea Hayden, is a Taiwanese actress and model.
 She is best known for her work in the Tiny Times film series.

 Biography

 Kuo Hsin-yen was born on January 16, 1984, in Taipei, Taiwan.
 She is of Eurasian descent, mostly Taiwanese with a quarter White American ancestry.

 She emerged as a model in 2002, appearing in numerous Taiwanese fashion magazines.